Last Updated on May 25, 2025 by

-Hemoglobin requires iron, folic acid, vitamin C, protein, and vitamin B12 to be thick and red.
+Iron, folic acid, vitamin C, protein, and vitamin B12 create thick red hemoglobin.

-Cut off levels of Hemoglobin in human body and Deficiency-Induced Anemia
+Cut off levels of Hemoglobin in human body and Iron Deficiency Causes Anemia

 Age Groups | No anaemia | Mild | Moderate | Severe |